narfman0/magnet/usb.rst

 media should be organized as such:

 #.
 Copy and paste the files in the 'usb' folder to the root of the drive
 #.
-Download and extract/install "portable python" to the "pp" directory in the
+Download and extract/install "portable python" to a ``pp`` directory in the
    root of the usb drive
 #.
 Place the built magnet documents in a folder named "magnet" in the root of
    the drive
 #.
-Copy all the files inside the "data" folder to the "static" folder in "wsgi"
+Copy all the files inside the "data" folder to "wsgi/static"

 When this is done, the removable media should now be ready.
-To test, insert the media and run the "autorun.bat" executable.
+To test, insert the media and run the ``autorun.bat`` executable.
 A console window ending with something like "waiting for requests" should remain, at which point a browser tab should appear bringing the user to the site.